Electricity has been such a big part of our lives, so much so that we tend to overlook it.

-From the moment we wake up, whether the first thing you do is check your phone, adjust the temperature, turn the alarm off, whatever it is, we use electricity.
+From the moment we wake up, whether the first thing we do is check our phone, adjust the temperature, turn the alarm off, whatever it is, we use electricity.

 It’s always there for you, all you have to do is plug your appliances and there you have it.
 It’s always there, which is the reason why we get so flustered when it suddenly isn’t there.

 Suddenly, we don’t know what to do with our lives anymore.
 All the things we use to live our lives, our computers, phones, televisions, ovens, and microwaves, are left useless without electricity.